AU-ExoMars/PCOT/mkdocs/docs/devguide/plugins.md

 ### Writing custom Tabs

-As noted above, a new `XFormType` subclass (i.e. a new node type) can often just use `TabData`, which will display the Datum stored on its first output (output 0).
+As noted above, a new `XFormType` subclass (i.e. a new node type) can often just use `TabGeneric`, which will display the Datum stored in the node's `out` attribute or in its first output (output 0).
 Sometimes, however, a custom tab needs to be written.
 This can be a complex task, but an example is given in `xformexample.py` in the `xforms` package.
 All the standard XFormTypes